 Many women use feminine hygiene products as part of their daily routines.
 Let’s explore their value

-From tampons and pads to intimate washes and wipes, the market for feminine hygiene products is endless, with countless options promising to keep women feeling fresh and clean.
+From tampons and sanitary pads to intimate washes and pH-balancing wipes, the market for feminine hygiene products is endless, with countless options promising to keep women feeling fresh and clean.
 But with all these choices available, it’s worth asking: are these products really necessary, and is there substance behind the sweet scents?
+And, are these products actually safe for your body?
+Let’s cut through the marketing noise and take a closer look at the science of feminine hygiene products to help you make informed decisions for your wellbeing.

 Quick Read: